V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)yengele : large mass

-– (ki)yengila : person who wanders everywhere without wanting to work, vagabond / idiot person
+– (ki)yengila : person who wanders everywhere without wanting to work, vagrant / idiot person

-– kiyengo / kiyengwa : red earth, scorched earth, calcined earth
+– kiyengo / kiyengwa : red earth, scorched earth, charred earth

-– (ki)yeyila : stupidity, nonsense / idiot, good-for-nothing, worthless man
+– (ki)yeyila : stupidity, silliness, foolishness / idiot, good-for-nothing, worthless man

 – kiyika : addition, appendix, appendage, extension